SoniCoder/mythic-inventory/README.md

 The MacOS installation is similar to the Linux installation.

+## iOS

+You can attempt some termux like clone e.g. iSH app but our recommendation is to use termius to connect to a remote ssh server and run the CLI there.

 ### World Directory

 By default the world directory is `./world` inside the directory as the `mythic-inv-cli.py` file.
 You can change the world directory in the `config.py` file.